TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-02-07-how-to-decouple-monolith-like-a-boss-with-composer-local-packages.md

 composer update
 ```

 and your package is ready.
 That's it!

-Easy, step-by-step maturing architecture pattern.
+Easy, step-by-step maturing and scalable architecture pattern.

-How do you maintain huge code bases?
+**How do you maintain huge code bases?**